akshaylingamaneni/nc-manifests/CERT_MANAGER_SETUP.md

 **Problem**: Cloudflare limits file uploads to 100MB for proxied domains.

-**Solution**: Bypass Cloudflare proxy for services like MinIO that need large file uploads, but still need valid HTTPS certificates.
+**Solution**: Bypass Cloudflare proxy for services like SeaweedFS that need large file uploads, but still need valid HTTPS certificates.

 **Challenge**: With Cloudflare Tunnel, Let's Encrypt's HTTP-01 challenge doesn't work (no direct HTTP access to the cluster).